Next named Market Leader and Outperformer in GigaOm DLP Market Radar Report Read the Report

 • Predictive Analytics: Machine Learning enables UEBA to apply predictive analytics, forecasting potential security incidents based on historical data and ongoing behavior patterns.
 This proactive approach helps organizations take preventive measures and mitigate risks before they escalate.

-Baseline Profiling
+Baseline profiling

 Data collection forms the foundation for building baseline behavior profiles for users and entities.
 By analyzing historical data, UEBA establishes what "normal" behavior looks like for each user and entity within the organization.
 This baseline is dynamic and evolves over time as new data is ingested and processed.
 The baseline profile serves as a reference for identifying anomalies or deviations from established normal behavior, which can then be flagged as potential security threats or risky activities.
 By comparing real-time behavior against the baseline, UEBA can effectively detect unusual or suspicious actions, such as unauthorized access attempts, insider threats, or abnormal system interactions.